squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 = Feature: TLS Peek and Splice =

  * '''Goal''': Make bumping decisions after the origin server name is known, especially when transparently intercepting TLS/SSL.
-Avoid bumping non-TSL traffic.
+Avoid bumping non-TLS traffic.
  * '''Status''': completed.
  * '''Version''': 3.5
  * '''Developer''': AlexRousskov and Christos Tsantilas
 ## * '''More''': unofficial development [[https://code.launchpad.net/~measurement-factory/squid/peek-and-splice|branch]].

-= Introduction =
+= Motivation =

-TLS Peek and Splice is a term used for new modes of ssl-bump and was introduced in [[Squid-3.5]].
-Older versions of Squid used server-first and client-first ssl-bump modes which did not work well in all circumstances which Peek and Splice resolves.
+"Peek and Splice" is a collection of new [[Features/SslBump|SslBump]] actions and related features introduced in [[Squid-3.5]].
+Older Squids used server-first and client-first actions that did not work well many cases.

-Squid can ''bump'' HTTPS connections, meaning that it can proxy the HTTPS connection and mimics a HTTPS server to the client and mimics a HTTPS client to the server.
-Server certificates signed by a Certificate Authority (CA) prevents bumping since an HTTPS client can detect Squid's mimicking and complain to the end user.
-Therefore, clients must trust the CA certificate that Squid uses while bumping and include this certificate in the list of trusted CA certificates.

-HTTPS is encrypted HTTP where TLS or the almost obsolete SSL is the encrypting layer around HTTP.
-In the following text ''TLS'' may be read as ''TLS or SSL''.

 Many !SslBump deployments try to minimize potential damage by ''not'' bumping sites unless the local policy demands it.
-Without this feature, the decision is made based on very limited information:
+Before the new actions became available, the decision to bump was made based on very limited information:

  * A typical HTTP CONNECT request does not contain many details, and

  * intercepted TCP connections reveal nothing but IP addresses and port numbers.

 Peek and Splice gives admin a way to make bumping decisions later in the TLS handshake process, when client SNI and the server certificate are available.
-Or when it becomes clear that we are not dealing with a TLS connection at all!.
+Or when it becomes clear that we are not dealing with a TLS connection at all!

+= Terminology =

+In most cases, this page uses ''TLS'' to mean ''TLS or SSL''.

 = Overview =